Iman-7/Small-Standard-Cell-Library/README.md

 # Small Standard Cell Library
-Designing and characterizing a small standard cell library using Electric.
+Designed and characterized a small standard cell library using Electric.
+All the Electric (.jelib) files for the project are displayed in this project.
 ### 1.1 Stick Diagrams
 - The stick Diagrams for the basic cells (NOT, NAND, NOR):